vanheaven-ui/stocks-catalogue/README.md

 - Run `npm start` to start webpack-dev-server.
 - If everything worked well, the browser should automatically render the application on `http://localhost:3000/`.

+## 🧪 Testing <a name= "tests"></a>

+Jest and React Testing Library were used to test the code herein.
+To run the tests, simply type:
+- `npm test` or `npm run test` in the terminal and hit enter.
+This will run the npm test script

 ## ✒️ Author <a name = "author"></a>